Canonization of Pope Pius XII

 The canonization process of Pope Pius XII dates to shortly after his death in 1958.
 He was declared a servant of God in 1990 and venerable in 2009.
 Father Peter Gumpel was the relator (collector of information) of Pius XII's cause for canonization.
 The potential beatification of Pius XII has raised concern, especially by Jewish organisations, because of his controversial record during the Holocaust.
 The objections especially arise because of the refusal by the Vatican to allow independent access to the Vatican's archives for the period of Pius XII's papacy.
+The Vatican archives related to the Pontificate of Pope Pius XII were opened to researchers on March 2, 2020.

 Process

 Archbishop van Lierde, archpriest of St Peter's Basilica and a close personal friend of Pope Pius XII, authorized and gave his imprimatur to relic prayer cards in many languages dated December 8, 1958, two months less a day after the death of now venerable Pope Pius XII.
 Most importantly, this authorized prayer released by the Vatican less than two months after Pope Pius XII's death explicitly asks God to hasten Pius being elevated to be a saint.
 Officially mandated prayers for the canonization were thus current with official sanction weeks after the pope's death.
 Claims that Monsignor Montini initiated the cause of canonization in the 1960s are not therefore supported by the facts clearly available.